 Professor José Promis Excellence in Study Abroad Award

 Dr. José Promis received his certification as a high-school teacher from the University of Chile and his doctorate in Romance Philology from the University of Madrid.
-Until 1976 he taught Latin American and Chilean Literature at the University of Chile, the Catholic University of Chile and the Catholic University of Valparaíso.
+Until 1976, he taught Latin American and Chilean Literature at the University of Chile, the Catholic University of Chile, and the Catholic University of Valparaíso.
 Since that year he has been Full Professor of Spanish American Literature in the Spanish and Portuguese Department of the University of Arizona.
 After the end of the military regime he returned periodically to Chile, invited as a visiting professor by several universities in Santiago and Valparaíso.
-Currently, Professor Promis is Emeritus from the Department of Spanish and Portuguese, although still actively involved in leading and supporting our various Study Abroad programs, especially that in Viña del Mar, Chile, which he established.
+Currently, Professor Promis is Emeritus at the Department of Spanish and Portuguese, although still actively involved in leading and supporting our various Study Abroad programs, especially that in Viña del Mar, Chile, which he established.
 He has published several books related to Chilean literature.
 The most recent, published in 2002, is La literatura del reino de Chile.
 He is also in charge of literary criticism in El Mercurio, the most important Chilean newspaper.
 In 2004 he was appointed member of the Academia Chilena de la Lengua.